 I will take the tone out and call Banh Cuon, and Banh Uot in English.
 This is my favorite dish in the Saigon food menu, especially Banh Cuon.
 The reason is simple, it’s fast to eat.
 It’s not as fast as fast food, you still have to sit down and wait for the dish to be served.
-Because I don’t like eating hot soup in a hot weather, and some time I’m in rush so Banh Cuon, and Banh Uot are the better choices.
+Because I don’t like eating hot soup in hot weather, and sometimes I’m in a rush so Banh Cuon and Banh Uot are the better choices.

 Banh Cuon is like an evolved version of Banh Uot.
 Typically they all made from rice flour.
-And with Banh Cuon we will have all thinly chopped pork, wood ear mushroom, and dried shrimp inside the rolls.
-With some Vietnamese restaurants, they add chopped white radish, or egg, and some Chinese restaurants put the whole shrimp inside the rolls.
-Moreover, a few Vietnamese restaurant sells Banh Uot with chicken giblet.
+And with Banh Cuon, we will have all thinly chopped pork, wood ear mushroom, and dried shrimp inside the rolls.
+With some Vietnamese restaurants, they add chopped white radish or egg, and some Chinese restaurants put the whole shrimp inside the rolls.
+Moreover, a few Vietnamese restaurants sell Banh Uot with chicken giblet.

-A dish of Banh Cuon, or Banh Uot will be served with crisp shrimp pastry, Vietnamese pork sausage, and sweet fish sauce.
-Furthermore, as any Vietnamese food, Banh Cuon, and Banh Uot are eaten with herbs and vegetable such as fried onion, bean sprouts, chopped salad.
+A dish of Banh Cuon or Banh Uot will be served with crisp shrimp pastry, Vietnamese pork sausage, and sweet fish sauce.
+Furthermore, as with any Vietnamese food, Banh Cuon, and Banh Uot are eaten with herbs and vegetables such as fried onion, bean sprouts, chopped salad.

 Where to find Banh Cuon, and Banh Uot in Saigon?

 - Bánh Cuốn Hải Nam – 11A Cao Thắng Street, Ward 2, Dist.3

 - Quán Bánh Cuốn Song Mộc – alley 107 Vườn Chuối Street, Dist.3